aroasanight/cookie-clicker-cookie-clicker/README.md

 - Golden Cookie autoclicker is bound to F8, with a 500ms delay between scanning the screen for golden cookies.

-- Big Cookie autoclicker is bound to F9, with no delay between clicks.
+- Big Cookie autoclicker is bound to F9, with 1ms delay between clicks.